JPinlac/learning-after-bootcamp/README.md

 2/9/2016 - It's been a while since the last update.
 Finished portfolio site, details are updated on the html/css section and project section.
 Ended up going through multiple designs of the site until I found one I liked.
 I started reading Eloquent Javascript and the completeness of the book is impressive.
 Also, started the MITx course again to tackle things like recursion and Big O notation.

+2/10/2016 - Ran page and server optimizations such as autoprefixer, minifying assets, configuring gzip compression.

 ### License
 Creative Commons Attribution License (do whatever, just attribute me) http://creativecommons.org/licenses/by/2.0/